meekostuff/HyperFrameset/README.md

 HyperFrameset.js is around 15kB when minified and gzipped.

-To see it in action visit my [blog](http://meekostuff.net/blog/).
+To see it in action visit:

-Make sure you view the page source and check that it is just raw content.
-The navbar and contact popup are all in the [site-frameset page](http://meekostuff.net/blog/frameset.html).
+- FIXME demos, etc

 For more info on the concept of HyperFrameset and its affinity with pushState assisted navigation, read